 Eldorado Mine Tours 16880 NV-165, Searchlight, NV 89046 (702) 291-0026.
 The mine is across the road from the “Ghost Town.”
 Just look for the huge pile of mine tailings.

 To get to Eldorado Canyon from Las Vegas take State Route 95 South from Boulder City.
 Turn on State Route 165 follow the two-lane highway.
 At ten miles and you will pass through the town of Nelson.

-From Nelson, the Techatticup Mine (Eldorado Canyon Mine Tours) are two miles further along Highway 165.
+From Nelson, the Techatticup Mine (Eldorado Canyon Mine Tours) is two miles further along Highway 165.

 Nelson’s Landing is another 7 miles through the center of Eldorado Canyon.
 The cliff jumping area is actually in Placer Cove which can be reached via a dirt road from the end of State Route 165.